Mississippi Burning: Home media

 Mississippi Burning was released on VHS on July 27, 1989, by Orion Home Video.
 A "Collector's Edition" of the film was released on LaserDisc on April 3, 1998.
 The film was released on DVD on May 8, 2001, by MGM Home Entertainment.
 Special features for the DVD include an audio commentary by Parker and a theatrical trailer.
 The film was released on Blu-ray on May 12, 2015, by the home video label Twilight Time, with a limited release of 3,000 copies.
 The Blu-ray presents the film in 1080p high definition, and contains the additional materials found on the MGM DVD.
-Kino Lorber reissued the film on Blu-ray on June 18, 2019, with a new 4K transfer and all the previously-available extras.
+Kino Lorber reissued the film on Blu-ray on June 18, 2019, with a new 4K transfer and all the previously available extras.

 Reception

 Critical response

-The review aggregation website Rotten Tomatoes sampled 26 reviews, and gave Mississippi Burning a score of 85%, with an average score of 6.8/10.
-The consensus reads, "Mississippi Burning draws on real-life tragedy to impart a worthy message with the measured control of an intelligent drama and the hard-hitting impact of a thriller."
+The review aggregation website Rotten Tomatoes sampled 28 reviews and gave Mississippi Burning a score of 79%, with an average score of 6.8/10.
+The consensus reads: "Mississippi Burning draws on real-life tragedy to impart a worthy message with the measured control of an intelligent drama and the hard-hitting impact of a thriller."
 Another review aggregator, Metacritic, assigned the film a weighted average score of 65 out of 100 based on 11 reviews from mainstream critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 In a review for Time magazine entitled "Just Another Mississippi Whitewash", author Jack E. White described the film as a "cinematic lynching of the truth".
 Columnist Desson Howe of The Washington Post felt that the film "speeds down the complicated, painful path of civil rights in search of a good thriller.
 Surprisingly, it finds it."
-Jonathan Rosenbaum lightly criticized Parker's direction, commenting that the film was "sordid fantasy" being "trained on the murder of three civil rights workers in Mississippi in 1964, and the feast for the self-righteous that emerges has little to do with history, sociology, or even common sense."
-Rita Kempley, also writing for The Washington Post, criticized for viewing "the black struggle from an all-white perspective", and drew comparisons to Cry Freedom (1987), writing that both films had "the right story, but with the wrong heroes."
+Jonathan Rosenbaum lambasted Parker's direction and stated that the film's focus on "the FBI as the sole heroic defender of the victims of southern racism in 1964...subverts the history of the civil rights movement itself".
+In addition, he opined that the nonwhite characters in the film are portrayed as "noble, suffering icons without any depth or personality".
+Rita Kempley, also writing for The Washington Post, criticized the film for viewing "the black struggle from an all-white perspective", and drew comparisons to Cry Freedom (1987), writing that both films had "the right story, but with the wrong heroes."
 Pauline Kael, writing for The New Yorker, praised the acting, but described the film as being "morally repugnant".